logisticregress/Data_Science_Projects/README.md

 This is a sample of data science projects that have been conducted in various languages, including R, Python, and SPSS.

-# Bayesian Time Series Forecasting
+# SARIMAX Python Time Series Forecasting

 [time_series](timeseries.ipynb)

-# ARIMAX
+# ARIMAX R
 [ARIMAX Example](arimax.Rmd)

 # Random Forest